tkliuxing/cmsplugin-catalog/README.rst

 It works fine and tested under ``Python 2.7``.
 The following libraries are required

 - ``Django`` >= 1.5
-- ``django-cms`` >= 3.0 (we recommend to use Django CMS 3.0 and higher, contact us if you need prior CMS versions supports and have some issues)
+- ``django-cms`` >= 3.0, <3.1 (we recommend to use Django CMS 3.0 and higher, lower than 3.1, contact us if you need prior CMS versions supports and have some issues)

 Installation
 ============